-Psychology is the scientific study of the way the human mind works and how it influences one's behaviour, in other words, it studies the influence of a particular person's character on his or her behaviour to know psychologically the essence of national spirit and its actions;
+Psychology is the scientific study of the way the human mind works and how it influences one's behaviour, in other words, it studies the influence of a particular person's character on his or her behaviour

 The main goals of M. Lazarus and H. Steinthal's concept are: